Photo of a man and women learning to cook from chef.

 Wine Tasting Event October Icon

-The Horst Schulze School of Hospitality Management invites the community to a variety of wine tasting classes with Master Sommelier Thomas Price in the fall 2025 semester.
+The Horst Schulze School of Hospitality Management invites the community to a variety of wine tasting classes with Master Sommelier Thomas Price in the spring 2026 semester.
 Guests will learn about the wines and tasting techniques in a fun, casual class environment.
-Tickets are $85 per person and may be purchased online.
+Tickets start at $85 per person and may be purchased online.
 Guests must be 21 or older and show proof of ID.
 Guests will taste various wines accompanied by light charcuterie.

 About the Speaker: Master Sommelier Thomas Price has spent the last 35 years working in some of Seattle’s most prominent restaurants, including his own.
 Shortly after obtaining his Master Sommelier certificate in 2012, Price joined Jackson Family Fine Wines as National Director of Wine Education, in addition to working with Auburn University’s Hospitality Management program as a visiting sommelier over the last ten years.